AnetaMikulasova/CNVRobot/README.md

 Chromosome locus: 21q21
 Genomic position: chr21:15.0-16.0Mb
 Genome assembly: hg38
-CNVs in the sample: loss of chr21:15.2-15.3Mb, gain of chr21:15.7-15.8Mb
+CNVs in the sample: loss of chr21:15.2-15.3Mb, gain of chr21:15.7-15.8Mb You can browse `/Test_example/Test_example_output` to see the output from this example data, including figures and IGV files.

 ## 7. Control set selection
-GATK recommends that the control set consists of at least 40 samples without pathogenic CNVs, which were prepared, sequenced, and analyzed using the same laboratory protocols and bioinformatic processing.
-However, any simultaneously processed control is better than no control, and the use of just 2–5 controls can already be highly effective in reducing noise from technical artifacts.
-The control set can overlap with the sample set if no pathological CNVs are expected.
-For example, the control set can consist of unaffected parents in a pedigree dataset or germline samples in a cancer dataset.
-Any related samples are automatically excluded from controls during analysis using the main identifier stated in the sample and control spreadsheet.
+GATK recommends that the control set consists of at least 40 samples without pathogenic CNVs.
+These samples should be prepared, sequenced, and analyzed using the same laboratory protocols and bioinformatic processes.
+However, even if you only have 2–5 controls processed simultaneously, it is still better than having no control at all.
+Even a small number of controls can already be highly effective in reducing noise from technical artifacts.
+The control set can overlap with the sample set, as long as no pathological CNVs are expected.
+For instance, the control set can comprise unaffected parents in a pedigree dataset or germline samples in a cancer dataset.
+By default, any related samples are automatically excluded from the controls during analysis.
+This is done by excluding all controls that match the main identifier `MAIN_ID` provided in both the sample and control spreadsheet.

+### 7.1 Denoising tumor sample by correspoinding germline only
+CNVRobot offers an option to denoise a tumor sample using its corresponding germline sample.
+The resulting profile might be noisier (as only one control is technically used), but it can provide a better understanding of what is somatic and what is germline.
+This option can be configured under `SETTING_MODE` in the `/Masters/master_projects.txt`.
+See the `Specific project setting options` section for further details.

-## 8. Sex test
+## 8. Sex and gonosomes
-The sex test is a part of the preparation script.
-It compares local coverage of two genes, the tested gene and the control gene, to verify the sex of each control.
-This helps to recognize potential sample swaps that could disrupt normalization, denoising, and analysis of gonosomes.
-Genomic coordinates for collection are provided by the sex master file, and the test on/off is regulated in the project's master file.
-The default setting involves the *SRY* and *GAPDH* genes, but requires both genes to be covered.
-If the default genes are not covered by the sequencing, alternative loci can be specified in the sex master file.
-Pairing customized loci with the project is defined by `PROJECT_ID`.
-If a customized setting is used, the tested loci (on chromosome Y) and the control loci (on any autosome) must be of the same size (bp).
-The sex test may not be possible to perform in the case of some targeted panels where no target at chromosome Y is included.
+For the accurate analysis of CNV on chrX and chrY, denoising using controls and segmentation are carefully processed.
+To detect gonosomal CNVs correctly, controls of the same sex are required for GATK data denoising.
+This means that `SMPL_PON_SEX_SELECT` within `/Masters/master_projects.txt` should be `M`, `F`, `both_separated`, `matched_main`, or `matched_each`.
+The CNVRobot segmentation algorithm will always recognize which control sex was used against which sample sex and adjust log2 ratio cut-offs for abnormalities accordingly.
+For chrY analysis in males, the Panel of Normals should consist of male controls.
+If the Panel of Normals consists of female controls, chrY data will be excluded from the analysis by GATK algorithms.
+If `SMPL_PON_SEX_SELECT` is mixed, the analysis of chrX will still be correct (due to coverage doubling in males, see below), but chrY cannot be reported accurately as it will be influenced by the ratio of males and females in the GATK Panel of Normals.
+Note that CNVRobot has a module for denoising data using CNVkit, which can be beneficial for the analysis of chrY if a small control set is available and/or includes female controls only.
+See the `Specific project setting options` section for further details.
+Before including a control in the Panel of Normals, its sex is verified or predicted if unknown.
+Sex tests and predictions do not run for samples, as gonosomal aneuploidies can be present.

+### 8.1 Sex test of controls
+Each control is tested to ensure the sex is correctly determined by the `CTRL_SEX` value in `/Masters/master_controls.txt`.
+This test uses global coverage (normalized for genomic size) of gonosomes compared to autosomes.
+If there are no gonosomal sequencing targets, the test will be skipped.
+If there are no autosomal sequencing targets, but both gonosomes have sequencing targets, the test will use the ratio of chrY to chrX.
+If the predicted sex differs from what was provided by the user, the pipeline will halt and report this error.

+### 8.2 Sex prediction for controls with unknown sex
+If `CTRL_SEX` is defined as `unk` in `/Masters/master_controls.txt`, the same test will be run to predict the sex, and the control will be further processed using this predicted sex.

+### 8.3.
+Gonosomal analysis
+By default, the collected coverage of chrX and chrY is now doubled in male samples and controls.
+This step was introduced in response to observations of GATK "over-denoising" gonosomes relative to autosomes when the Panel of Normals is composed of males (haploid chrX and chrY).
+The normal (diploid) values for log2 ratios are as follows:
+- F sample denoised by F controls: chrX = 0, chrY = no data
+- M sample denoised by F controls: chrX = 0, chrY = no data
+- F sample denoised by M controls: chrX = 0, chrY = deep minus
+- M sample denoised by M controls: chrX = 0, chrY = 0

+The segmentation algorithm automatically adjusts log2 ratio cut-offs for gonosomes based on the sample/control sex.
+Therefore, chrY will not be reported as deleted in a female sample if the Panel of Normals consists of male samples.

+If, for any reason, a user prefers the original analysis without doubling the male gonosomal coverage, it is possible to specify this for your project run under `SETTING_MODE` in `/Masters/master_projects.txt`.
+Refer to the `Specific project setting options` section for details.
+Note that the segmentation algorithm will detect this and adjust log2 ratio cut-offs for gonosomes accordingly, avoiding reports of changes due to sex-flips.
+In this setting, the normal (diploid) values for log2 ratios are as follows:
+- F sample denoised by F controls: chrX = 0, chrY = no data
+- M sample denoised by F controls: chrX = -1, chrY = no data
+- F sample denoised by M controls: chrX = 1, chrY = deep minus
+- M sample denoised by M controls: chrX = 0, chrY = 0

 ## 9. Data segmentation
 The segmentation of denoised coverage and SNP zygosity data is an important step to recognize abnormal segments (losses, gains, and LOH).